Archie Horror

-Archie Horror is an imprint of Archie Comics Publications, Inc. focusing on the company's horror-related titles.
-Prior to the creation of the imprint the titles were published under the normal Archie Comics banner.
+Archie Horror is an imprint of Archie Comic Publications, Inc. focusing on the company's horror-related titles.
+Prior to the creation of the imprint, the titles were published under the main Archie Comics banner.

 The titles in the imprint are rated "TEEN+" due to their content and subject matter which include realistic violence, gore, blood, disturbing scenes, and some moderate language.
-All titles under this imprint are set in alternative realities from the core Archie Comics series, and each title is independent from the others.
+All titles under this imprint are set in alternative realities that are non-canonical from the core Archie series, and each title is independent from the others.

 Publication history

 Beginnings

 In 2013, Archie Comics announced Afterlife with Archie to be written by Roberto Aguirre-Sacasa and illustrated by Francesco Francavilla.
 It is the first horror title as well as the first series to be rated "TEEN+" under Archie Comics.
 The series was partially inspired by the zombie-themed variant cover Francavilla did for Life with Archie: The Married Life.
 The series launched in October 2013 to critical and commercial success.
 The first eight issues sold out while some reviewers called it one of the best horror comics to come out in a long time.
 It won three awards at the 2013 Ghastly Awards for Best New Series, Best Ongoing Title, and Best Colorist for Francesco Francavilla.

 In 2014, Archie Comics released Afterlife with Archie #6, which details the whereabouts of Sabrina Spellman who had not been seen since the first issue.
 The issue was positively received, leading Archie Comics to announce a solo series starring Sabrina in June 2014.
 The first issue of Chilling Adventures of Sabrina, an occult horror story detailing Sabrina's teenage witch origins in the 1960s, was released in October 2014.
 As with Afterlife with Archie, the series received critical and commercial success with the first two issues selling out.